dmikalova/keyforge-scripts/amasser/README.md

 ## Privacy and Permissions

+- Authentication for each site uses the existing browser sessions for each site.
+- Deck and authentication data is gathered from Master Vault, Decks of KeyForge, and The Crucible Online and stored locally in the extension.
-- Data is only gathered from Master Vault, stored locally, and sent to Decks of KeyForge or The Crucible Online.
+- Deck data is sent to Decks of KeyForge or The Crucible Online based on sync settings.
-- Data can be cleared by the user.
+- Data can be cleared by the user at any time or by uninstalling the extension.
-- Authentication for each site uses the existing browser sessions.
+- Extension settings are synced across browsers by Google or Firefox.
+This does not include deck or authentication data.

 ## Contributing

-1. Open an issue in GitHub to discuss your feature or bug fix.
+- Open an issue in GitHub to discuss your feature or bug fix.
-2. Fork the repository, create a feature branch, and make your changes.
+- Fork the repository, create a feature branch, and make your changes.
+  - Run `npm run install` and `npm run watch` to build the extension.
-3. Test with both Chrome and Firefox.
+- Test with both Chrome and Firefox.
+  - Load the unpacked extension in Chrome by navigating to `chrome://extensions`, enabling "Developer mode", and clicking "Load unpacked".
-4. Submit a pull request.
+- Submit a pull request.